harsh-arora-6/Nextjs-15/nextjs-15/README.md

 npx prisma migrate dev --name init
 ```

-This will do the following initialise the db with the model mentioned and in the filename mentioned in DATABASE_URL.
+This will initialise the db with the model mentioned in the filename mentioned in DATABASE_URL.
 It will also install Prisma Client.

 For running the next dev server: